 Our team provides the veterinary and nursing experience and expertise that is needed to deliver an excellent service at an exceptional price.

-We have five surgeons, Jon, Andy, Matteo, Maciej and Chloe who manage an ever expanding caseload of orthopaedic, soft tissue and spinal surgery.
+We have five surgeons, Jon, Andy, Matteo, Maciej and Bart who manage an ever expanding caseload of orthopaedic, soft tissue and spinal surgery.
 They take a keen interest in new developments.
 They have authored and co-authored a number of publications including original ideas in peer reviewed journals and in the wider veterinary press.

 Roger sees a wide range of cases for medical, cardiological and dermatological issues.
 He is an accomplished ultrasonographer.
 His sub team of Iole and Mayra take scanning, medicine and cardiology cases, and Kirsten sees dermatological problems.

-Our eleven nurses are all qualified and registered veterinary nurses (RVNs), and they are alol very experienced.
-Several of our nurses worked at other nationally renowned referral centres before joining us.
+Our twelve nurses are all qualified and registered veterinary nurses (RVNs), and they are alol very experienced.
+Several of our nurses have worked at other nationally renowned referral centres before joining us.
 We have nurses with advanced nursing diplomas, and others have further qualifications in fields including emergency and critical care, physiotherapy and anaesthesia.

 Andy Whittingham BVSc MRCVS Cert SAS